mayankpiplodiya/DA-elevate-labs/Task2/Readme.md

-Cleaned the Amazon sales dataset
+1)Cleaned the Amazon sales dataset

-converted price and rating fields into numeric format
+2)Converted price and rating fields into numeric format

-split hierarchical categories
+3)Split hierarchical categories

-Created pivot tables to analyze sales and profit margins
+4)Created pivot tables to analyze sales and profit margins

-Visualized category performance using pivot charts and generated business insights.
+5)Visualized category performance using pivot charts and generated business insights.

-Exported the analysis as a PDF report
+6)Exported the analysis as a PDF report